Academic Resources and Services

 - Community College Research Center : http://ccrc.tc.columbia.edu/

 The Gottesman Libraries at Teachers College offer a diverse set of information services to meet the needs of faculty and students in all programs of the College.
-The library staff is dedicated to helping patrons find and use the information that they need for all of their academic work.
+The library staff is dedicated to helping patrons find and use the information that they need for all of their academic work, including self-directed learning utilizing resources of the library and beyond.
 In addition, both online and on-site services and facilities are organized to support the production of new intellectual materials for education, research, and development.

 The Library Collections